jleloup/template-flask/README.md

 - setting up your local environment to work on the app: `make install`
 - building the docker container: `make build`
 - locally run this container alongside a database through Docker Compose: `make run`

+Warning: this application template uses Mise as a tool management to install all other tools the project may need, such as UV for Python Dependency management.
+You will need Mise to install & work on the project locally.